VCD Theory Design elements and principles

 Describe the method of making the line.
 Does it appear ruled, freehand or made by computer.
 Both the media and the method used influence the character of line and are used to communicate specific intentions of the designer.

-Similar to the discussion on 'shape' line can be geometric, or organic.
+Line can be geometric, or organic.
 Line can be ruled or freehand.
 Thick or thin.
 Straight or curved, solid, dotted, dashed, sensitive or flowing.

-Line can be visible or implied (as in a grid layout).
+Line can be visible or implied.
+(As in a grid layout).

 The use of line can follow conventions for technical drawing (line work for 3rd Angle Orthogonal or Plans and Elevations).

 The characteristics of the line reflect the purpose of the visual communication.
-Try to describe the line precisely to emphasise the purpose.

 Tone refers to variation in range in a monochromatic field and can apply to any colour except white.